Horrell Brothers: Town square shootout

 On June 7, 1877, John Higgins, in-laws Bob Mitchell and (William) Frank Mitchell, Bill Wren, and another brother-in-law, Ben Terry, rode into Lampasas.
 The Horrell brothers and several friends were already in town that day, gathered at the square.
 Who fired first is unknown, but it is believed that someone within the Horrell faction opened fire on the Higgins faction.
 When it was over, Bill Wren had been wounded, Frank Mitchell had been killed, and Horrell faction members Buck Waltrup and Carson Graham were dead.

 Texas Rangers descended on the town only days later.
 All three Horrell brothers were arrested, and Texas Ranger Major John B. Jones acted as a mediator between the two sides to calm matters.
 Less than one year later, Mart and Tom Horrell were arrested in Meridian, Texas, for armed robbery and murder.
-While confined to the local jail, vigilantes broke in and shot them both, killing them.
+While confined to the local jail on December 15, 1878, vigilantes broke in and shot them both, killing them.
+They were buried in an unmarked grave at Oak Cemetery, Lampasas Texas.
 Although never proven, John Higgins likely instigated the murders.
 Sam Horrell was now the only remaining Horrell brother.
 He moved his family to Oregon in 1882, then later to California.
-He died there in 1936.
+He died there in 1936 and is buried in Eureka.

 John Higgins was viewed as a hero locally, and is often credited with bringing down the Horrell brothers.
 He later worked as a range detective and developed a considerable reputation as a gunman.
 In September 1877, Higgins killed cowboy Ike Lantier, whom he caught stealing cattle, after Lantier drew a gun on him.
 That shooting was ruled self defense.
 On October 4, 1903, he killed gunman and former lawman, Bill Standifer, in a gunfight after Standifer had threatened Higgins' son Cullen, a local district attorney.
 Higgins died on December 18, 1914.
 At the time of his death, Higgins is believed to have killed 14 men in gunfights.

-Tom and Mart Horrell were killed December 15, 1878.
-They were buried in an unmarked grave at Oak Cemetery, Lampasas Texas.